 Using hot tap water instead of cool, as some recipes suggest, worked better since heat causes the starch in corn to absorb more water (just as it does in wheat flour).
 But boiling water was even more effective, allowing me to superhydrate the 2 cups of masa harina with a full 2 cups of water.
 Now the dough was a dream to handle, and the cakes cooked up as moist as could be.

 But although the dough was no longer sticky, my pupusas were still thick at the centers and thin at the edges—even after all my practice.
 The filling never spread to the edges, leaving all but the centermost bites tasting of plain dough.

 I decided to try a riff on our technique for making tortillas.
 I rolled my superhydrated masa into a ball, placed it inside a zipper-lock bag that I’d cut open at the seams, and used a glass pie plate to press it into a disk.
 I turned the disk out into my palm, placed some filling (more on that next) in the center, and gathered the dough to form a ball, which I again pressed with the pie plate to form a perfectly round pupusa of even thickness.
 Even a newbie could pull this off.

-As for the filling, basic pupusas are stuffed with a fresh Salvadoran cheese called quesillo that’s delicious but hard to find.
+As for the filling, basic pupusas are stuffed with a fresh Salvadoran cheese called quesillo.
 Some recipes suggest swapping in mozzarella, but we found it too bland.
-Instead, I landed on a mix of Monterey Jack for its meltability and cotija—a readily available Mexican cheese—for its salty tang.
+Instead, I landed on a mix of Monterey Jack for its meltability and Mexican cotija for its salty tang.

-These perfectly flat, round pupusas, stuffed from edge to edge with salty, supple cheese, would fool anyone into thinking I’d been making them all my life.
+These perfectly flat, round pupusas, stuffed from edge to edge with salty, supple cheese, might fool someone into thinking I’d been making them all my life.